brent-hartwig/rsuite-container-template-plugin/README.md

 Unit tests are to be within the `test.com.rsicms.rsuite.containerWizard` package.

-Version 0.9.1 includes a Hello World sample.
-The sample was introduced to prove a client project is able to execute this community plugin's tests from within its test harness.
+Version 0.9.3 includes 33 tests, that begin to provide coverage for the wizard's code base.
+These are being successfully executed by a client project, from within that project's test harness.
 Below is a sample TestNG configuration file, incorporating the unit tests of community projects it uses (Only one at the time.).
+Your project may do the equivalent.
+This project produces two JAR files, one for the runtime wizard, and one for its tests.

 ```
 <suite name="Java Community Unit Tests" verbose="1">